mdn/curriculum/curriculum/1-precursor/1-soft-skills.md

 - Help each other, rather than, for example, waiting for a teacher to come around and help everyone in a classroom situation.
 The less able students will get help more quickly, and the more able students will become mentors and experience the satisfaction that it brings.

-- Observe and learn from other experienced folks how to engage in discussions as well as how to approach problem solving/debugging.
+- Observe and learn from other experienced folks how to engage in discussions as well as how to approach problem-solving/debugging.

-- Join an open source project to practice the skills you learn, engage with folks in the community, and learn from observing others (see [How to Contribute to Open Source Projects – A Beginner's Guide](https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/) for useful information).
+- Join an open-source project to practice the skills you learn, engage with folks in the community, and learn from observing others (see [How to Contribute to Open Source Projects – A Beginner's Guide](https://www.freecodecamp.org/news/how-to-contribute-to-open-source-projects-beginners-guide/) for useful information).

 ## Doing well in a technical job interview